All 2026 dates on sale. Register before December 31!

 The oral formulation expands treatment options for patients who have avoided injectable GLP-1 therapy.

-The new oral formulation delivers weight loss results comparable to its injectable counterpart.
-In a clinical study of 205 participants, those taking Novo Nordisk’s pill for 64 weeks lost an average of 16.6% of their body weight.
+The new oral formulation delivers weight loss results comparable to its injectable counterpart in clinical studies.
+In a clinical study of 205 participants, those taking Novo Nordisk’s pill for 64 weeks lost an average of 16.6% of their body weight among participants who remained on treatment.

-This aligns closely with the approximately 15% average weight loss seen with injectable Wegovy.
+This aligns closely with the approximately 15% average weight loss seen with injectable Wegovy in earlier phase 3 trials, although the studies were not head-to-head and involved different designs and populations.

 For individuals hesitant about needles or the logistics of injectable medication, the oral option with comparable outcomes provides a meaningful alternative.